pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 `
 ```

-Parameters:
-- channel (NSString): Channel to retrieve actions from.
-- start (NSNumber): Start timetoken; return values will be less than start.
-- end (NSNumber): End timetoken; return values will be greater than or equal to end.
-- limit (NSUInteger): Number of actions to return.
-- block (PNFetchMessageActionsCompletionBlock)
+*  requiredParameterDescription`channel` *Type: NSStringName of channel from which list of messages `actions` should be retrieved.`start`Type: NSNumberMessage action timetoken denoting the start of the range requested.
+Return values will be less than start.`end`Type: NSNumberMessage action timetoken denoting the end of the range requested.
+Return values will be greater than or equal to end.`limit`Type: NSUIntegerNumber of message actions to return in response.`block` *Type: PNFetchMessageActionsCompletionBlock`Fetch message actions` request completion `block`.

 ### Sample code